fu4303/portfolio-vincentntang/content/posts/4-ways-constraints-database/index.md

 title: 'Four Ways to Protect Against Bad Data In Your Database'
 template: post
 thumbnail: '../../thumbnails/sql.png'
-slug: 4-ways-ensure-good-data-in-database
+slug: four-ways-to-protect-against-bad-data-in-your-database
 categories:
-  - Javascript
+  - Backend
 tags:
+  - Postgres
-  - nodeJS
+  - SQL
-  - javascript
+  - SQLite
 ---

 Databases are used to store data, one of these is called a relational database.
 Data can get messy in the application fairly fast, for a number of reasons.
 Sometimes the backend code doesn't validate the information coming from the frontend.
 For instance, you might have a user inputting bad data on a form.
 This could be something like an email field requiring an email address.
 Instead of adding an email, something like `testing@gmail.com`, they may have misspelled it to `testing.com`.